Oceania

 The Heaven of All Heavens!

-Despite being made up of 14 independent countries and thousands of islands, and although it is spread across the western and eastern hemisphere, Oceania is, in fact, the smallest continental landmass, as well as the second least populated after Antarctica.
+Despite being made up of 14 independent countries and thousands of islands, and although it is spread across the western and eastern hemispheres, Oceania is, in fact, the smallest continental landmass, as well as the second least populated after Antarctica

 However, although small or not populated, Oceania is one of the most popular destinations among surfers, divers, and all water-activities enthusiasts and lovers, all thanks to its gorgeous islands, pristine beaches, and incredibly unique marine life.